Northenden: Notable people

 London-born businessman Absalom Watkin (1787–1861) purchased Rose Hill, a large villa off Longley Lane (now on Bronington Close), in 1832 as his family home.
 Watkin was a Liberal reformer and became a significant figure in Manchester politics, campaigning for an enquiry into the 1819 Peterloo Massacre.
 His son, Sir Edward Watkin (1819–1901), who became Lord Watkin of Rose Hill, was a Victorian railway magnate.
 He is especially remembered for his ambitious expansion of London's Metropolitan Railway and his visionary schemes for a Channel Tunnel and a London rival to the Eiffel Tower.
 Today, Rose Hill is a Grade II* listed building.

-Popular culture
+In popular culture

-Manchester indie rock band Doves wrote a song called "Northenden", that was included as a bonus track on their 2002 album The Last Broadcast.
-The lyrics include:
+Manchester indie rock band Doves wrote a song called "Northenden" that was included as a bonus track on their 2002 album The Last Broadcast; its lyrics include: